jmhockham/kotlin-coding/README.md

 - As the library owner, I would like to know how many books are being borrowed, so I can see how many are outstanding.

 - As a library user, I should be to prevented from borrowing reference books, so that they are always available.

+### Not in scope

+- Keeping track of who has borrowed the book
+- Overdue books
+- Multiple copies of the same book